Mutators

 obj = model.del(path, [callback])

-• obj Returns the deleted object
+• obj Returns the deleted value

 obj = model.setNull(path, value, [callback])